-Throughout the next RIIO-ED2 price control period, strategic planning and investment in the distribution network will be an important factor to enable our customers to reach their decarbonisation targets.
+April 2023 marked the start of the RIIO-ED2 price control period, throughout which planning and investment in the distribution network will be an important factor to enable our customers to reach their decarbonisation targets.

-We have worked with Regen to help us understand what the changes that are forecast throughout the next decade and beyond might mean for our distribution network and the investment that may be needed to meet customers' changing needs.
+We have worked with Regen to help us understand what the changes that are forecast throughout the next decade and beyond might mean for our distribution network, and the investment that may be needed to meet customers' changing needs.